robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 Optional: Build a `package.json` file
 -------------------------------------

-If you referenced `npm` commands in your Dockerfile such as `npm install` or `npm start`, the process will fail later noting there is no package.json file.
-Let's create one.
+In this example, we didn't reference `npm` or any command-line steps.
+If we did want to run `npm` commands in the Dockerfile such as `npm install` or `npm start`, the process will fail later noting there is no package.json file.
+If you'd like, we can create one.

 You'll need [Node.js](https://nodejs.org/en/download) installed to do this step.
 If you don't have Node.js installed, you can skip this part.